jonas1ara/jonas1ara.github.io/_tabs/about.md

 ## These days

-After working for a couple of years in the automotive industry as a mechatronics technician and stopping my career as a result of the covid-19 pandemic, **in 2021 I decide to resume my university studies.** I spent two years studying engineering in Artificial Intelligence but for personal reasons **I have decided to move to a computer science degree at the SUAyED of the UNAM in Mexico.**
+After working for a couple of years in the automotive industry as a mechatronics technician and stopping my career as a result of the covid-19 pandemic, **in 2021 I decide to resume my university studies.** I spent two years studying engineering in Artificial Intelligence but for personal reasons **I have decided to move to a mathematics degree in Mexico.**

 ![UNAM](/assets/img/personal.jpg)